Connecticut Sports Betting: Top 3 CT Sportsbooks

 3. SugarHouse Connecticut

 Although SugarHouse has partnered with the Connecticut Lottery, it doesn't quite match up to the state's other two legal sports wagering sites.
-A sister brand of BetRivers, SugarHouse's strengths include its sign-up bonus, iRush Rewards program, consistently strong odds, and impressive lineup of promos.
+A sister brand of BetRivers, SugarHouse's strengths include its sign-up bonus, iRush Rewards program, consistently strong odds, and an impressive lineup of promos.

 Check out our expert SugarHouse Review to learn more.

-- App store rating: 4.3 (iOS); 3.3 (Android)
+- App Store rating: 4.3 (iOS); 3.3 (Android)

 - Payout speed: 1-14 days